golang/website/go.dev/content/solutions/webdev/index.md

 [“Overall, it was determined that Go was the language best designed for usability and efficiency in a distributed, cloud-based system.”](https://www.infoq.com/articles/golang-the-economist/)
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/govuk.svg" img-alt="Gov.UK Logo" img-link="https://gov.uk" align=top %}}
-The simplicity and safety of the Go language were a good fit for their HTTP infrastructure, and some brief experiments with the excellent net/http package convinced web developers they were on the right track. [“In particular, Go’s concurrency model makes it absurdly easy to build performant I/O-bound applications,”](https://technology.blog.gov.uk/2013/12/05/building-a-new-router-for-gov-uk/).
+The simplicity and safety of the Go language were a good fit for the United Kingdom's government's HTTP infrastructure, and some brief experiments with the excellent net/http package convinced web developers they were on the right track. [“In particular, Go’s concurrency model makes it absurdly easy to build performant I/O-bound applications,”](https://technology.blog.gov.uk/2013/12/05/building-a-new-router-for-gov-uk/).
     {{% /mediaListBox %}}
 {{% /mediaList %}}